Conformal invariance of the loop-erased percolation explorer: Tests of conformal invariance

-Figure \ref{cdf_all} shows the cdf of the first hit random variable for our four domains and three different intervals for $r$.
+Figure \ref{cdf_all} shows the cdf of the first hit random variable for Sa, Ta, Ha and Da and for all three different intervals for $t$.
 There are $12$ curves in the figure, but they look identical in the main plot.
 The inset blows up a tiny portion of the main plot to illustrate the size of the differences in the $12$ curves.
 In the inset the differences are roughly $1/1000$, and this is typical for all $\theta$.
-Figure \ref{pfunc_all} shows the pass right function for the four domains and three choices of intervals for $t$.
+Figure \ref{pfunc_all} shows the pass right function for the same four cases of regions and starting/terminal points and all three choices of intervals for $t$.
 Again, the $12$ curves in the main plot are indistinguishable.
 The differences for these 12 curves are also roughly $1/1000$.
 The dashed curve in the figure is the exact result for the pass right function for SLE$_{8/3}$.

-The simulations for figures \ref{cdf_all} and \ref{pfunc_all} used $L=800$.
-For each domain we computed $10^8$ samples.
-Ideally we should compute the functions in these figures for several values of $L$ and perform an extrapolation to obtain the $L=\infty$ limit.
-Extrapolating the functions themselves is not easy.
-Although the averaging of the parameter $r$ or $t$ over an interval reduces the discreteness of the first hit cdf or the pass right function, these functions are not smooth at the scale needed to carry out such an extrapolation.
-Rather than attempt to extrapolate the functions pointwise, one can consider their Fourier coefficients.
-Their dependence on $L$ is better behaved, and the extrapolation to $L=\infty$ shows excellent agreement for the various domains and choices of intervals for $r$ and $t$ \cite{kennedy}.
+To ``zoom in'' on these plots we will subtract off a reference function.
+We do not have conjectures for what this first hit cdf and the pass right function are, so for our reference functions we just average four of the cases.
+We use Sa, Ta, Ha, Da with the parameter $t$ averaged over $[0.45,0.55]$.
+Figure \ref{dif_all} shows the cdf minus the reference function for the ten choices of region and starting/terminal points.
+We only show the curves for the simulations with the parameter $t$ averaged over $[0.45,0.55]$.
+Figure \ref{pdif_all} shows the pass right functions for the same ten cases minus the pass right reference function.

+The results in figures \ref{dif_all} and \ref{pdif_all} only use a single value of $L$ and there is no attempt to extrapolate to $L=\infty$.
+Figure \ref{40_dif2} shows the difference between the cdf for $L=200, 400, 800$ and the reference function for Ta.
+Even with the averaging of the parameter $t$, the cdf's and pass right functions are not smooth enough to extrapolate these functions point wise.
+We will instead study their Fourier coefficients for several values of $L$ and attempt to extrapolate them to $L=\infty$.

+Our functions are defined on $[0,1]$ and we compute the Fourier coefficients in the expansion \bea a_0 + \sum_{n=1}^\infty a_n \cos(2 \pi n x) + \sum_{n=1}^\infty b_n \sin(2 \pi n x) \eea For the RV we compute the Fourier coefficients of the density $\rho(x)$ rather than the cdf.
+Since the density has the symmetry $\rho(1-x)=\rho(x)$, the $b_n$ are all zero.
+And since it has integral $1$, $a_0=1$.
+So we only compute $a_1, a_2, \cdots$.
+The pass right function satisfies $p(1-x)=1-p(x)$.
+This implies $a_0=1/2$ and all the rest of the $a_n$ are zero.
+So we only compute $b_1,b_2,\cdots $.